Haeresis/SublimeAtlas/README.md

 Version : 0.4 (Beta)

-NodeAtlas Version minimale : 1.0
+NodeAtlas Version minimale : 2.0.x
+NodeAtlas Template Engine : Atlas, EJS (<? ?>)

 **For an international version of this README.md, [see below](#international-version).**